Is Studying in China Worth It? An Honest 2026 Answer

 - Admission access: Chinese universities generally accept students with a broad GPA range for self-funded admission (often around 2.7–3.0/4.0 upward), whereas top US and UK programs increasingly demand 3.5+ plus strong test scores.
 If your profile is average, China is a realistic path to a top-100 world-ranked university.

-- Funding volume: China issues tens of thousands of scholarships annually across CSC, provincial, and university schemes.
-See our scholarships overview for the full landscape.
+- Funding routes: CSC, provincial, university and specialist schemes have separate current notices and coverage.
+See our scholarships overview for the landscape.

 Reasons to prefer Europe or the US instead: stronger post-study work rights, higher long-term salary if you plan to stay, and: for regulated professions: smoother licensing paths.
 If your goal is to emigrate long-term, the West still wins.
 If your goal is a strong degree with minimal debt, China wins.